harrylb/anagram/README.md

-Determins if two strings are anagrams and passes that info to anagram_runner
+Determines if two strings are anagrams and passes that info to anagram_runner